If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 Be prepared for new ways people will be accessing your content.
 Look to create content that works for voice search, IoT, and smart speakers.

-Personalization will be huge in 2018.
+Personalization will continue to grow.
 Work now to create content that will change dynamically with the user and provide an amazing experience.

 Spend a lot of time making sure you’re distributing your content on the right platforms.
 Shore up your paid, owned, and earned media channels now, as well as your social presence.